RajPandya737/Rubiks/README.md

 - NumPy: Utilized to simulate the Rubik's Cube as multidimensional arrays and perform matrix operations.
 - Pillow: Used for image manipulation and processing.
 - ColorMath: Utilized for color analysis and detection.
-- Matplotlib : Used to show images
+- Matplotlib : Used to show images, render the cube, and display the final algorithm to perform

 ## Project Structure
 The project consists of the following files: